Millerism: Post-Great Disappointment Millerism

 Notably, the stated purpose of the conference was not to debate controversial doctrines.
 In fact the invitation was extended only to those Adventists who "still adhere to the original faith."
 The Shut-door Adventists and others who had developed new doctrines were therefore explicitly excluded.
-The biggest draw card was to be the presence of Miller.
+The biggest draw was to be the presence of Miller.
 In fact Himes wrote to Miller on March 27, 1845, saying, "all depends upon your being there."
 The Albany Conference began on April 29, 1845, and was to be, "one of the most significant Adventist meetings in the history of post-October 1844 Adventism."
-The delegates to the Albany Conference– including prominent Millerite leaders such as Miller, Himes.
-Elon Galusha, Josiah Litch, and Sylvester Bliss; accomplished three main tasks:
+The delegates to the Albany Conference—including prominent Millerite leaders such as Miller, Himes, Elon Galusha, Josiah Litch, and Sylvester Bliss; accomplished three main tasks: